 Day care for dogs.

 Having a blog for Holidays for Dogs is a new idea.
-I rather like the thought because it gives me the opportunity to tell you more about what happens with home boarding and day care for dogs.
+I rather like the thought.
+It gives me the opportunity to tell you more about what happens with home boarding and day care for dogs.

 Earlier today dear Rolo arrived for a few days holiday.
 He is a small pugnacious little dog with a brilliant attitude.
-He just loves visiting and the company of the other dogs.
-It has to be said his bed was automatically up for inspection by the other dogs – and every attempt for made to pinch his dinner.
+He loves visiting and the company of the other dogs.
+Of course, his bed was up for inspection by the other dogs – and every attempt for made to pinch his dinner.
 I moved and rescued the biccies.
-Rolo has quickly settled back in home from home.
+Rolo has soon settled back in home from home.

 Freddie has been sending an email to his `Mum’ telling her what he is up to.
-Oh yes most dogs can `learn how to email’ and when owners are half way across the world it is a great way of being reassured that their dog is having a great time.
+Oh yes most dogs can `learn how to email’.
+When owners are half way across the world it is a great way of reassuring them that their dog is having a great time.

-Inbetween all this excitement – the grass needs to be cut – the basic household things….unfortunately dogs have not learnt how to clean up – but you never know what they will do next.
+In between all this excitement – the grass needs cutting.
+The basic household things.
+Unfortunately, dogs have not learnt how to clean up, but you never know what they will do next.
 Until next time.